G4S chief for Britain resigns from security group

-LONDON G4S (GFS.L), the world's biggest security services firm, said its UK chief executive Richard Morris had resigned and been replaced by the group's chief operating officer Eddie Aston.
+LONDON G4S, the world's biggest security services firm, said its UK chief executive Richard Morris had resigned and been replaced by the group's chief operating officer Eddie Ashton.

 A company spokesman on Thursday confirmed a newspaper report on the resignation of Morris but declined any further comment.